G-Core/product-documentation/documentation/cloud/bare-metal-servers/connect-to-your-bare-metal-server-via-ssh.md

 ---
 # Connect to your bare metal server via SSH

-You can connect to an instance or a bare metal server using a pair of SSH keys or a password.
+You can connect to bare metal server using a pair of SSH keys or a password.
 We tell you in detail about each method.

 The SSH protocol (also referred to as Secure Shell) is a method for secure remote login from one server to another.
 To connect via SSH, make sure that all the necessary rules for incoming traffic are in the firewall settings set.